saucelabs-training/demo-js/webdriverio/appium-web/examples/offline-testing/README.md

 # WebdriverIO Real Device Offline Mode
-This folder contains a set up for WebdriverIO on how to test offline mode with Real Devices.
+This folder contains a set up for WebdriverIO on how to test offline mode with **Real Devices**.
 The app under test will be the Sauce Demo app.
 This is a Progressive Web App (PWA) and can still work without having an internet connection (due to caching).